Developer Guide

 Click here to return to table of contents

-The following sequence operation shows how the deleteexpense
+The following sequence operation shows how the deleteexpense operation works.

 Fig 37.
 Delete Expense Sequence Diagram